 10 The proposed garage(s)/parking space(s) shall be used only for the parking of private motor vehicles (and domestic storage if appropriate) in connection with the use of the premises as a single family dwellinghouse and for no other purpose.
 REASON: To ensure that adequate parking provision is available for use by the occupants of the site.

-- 11 No demolition or site works in connection with the development hereby permitted shall commence before:-

-- (a) the frontage.

-- (b) the boundaries.

-of the site is enclosed by a close boarded fence to a minimum height of 2 metres.
+11 No demolition or site works in connection with the development hereby permitted shall commence before:- of the site is enclosed by a close boarded fence to a minimum height of 2 metres.
 Such fencing shall remain until works and clearance have been completed, and the development is ready for occupation.